zenparsing/js-classes-1.1/README.md

 A hidden method definition is a method that can only be directly invoked from inside the class body.

+Hidden method definitions begin with the `hidden` contextual keyword.

 Within a class body, hidden methods are invoked using the `->` operator.

 ```js